-Claims arising from accidents between automobiles and heavy trucks frequently result in significant injuries.
-Evidence of the events leading up to and during the accident sequence must be discovered and preserved.
+Accidents between cars and semitrucks often cause serious injuries.
+Discovering and preserving evidence of the events leading up to and during the accidents sequence is important.
 Hiring an experienced personal injury firm as early as possible is necessary to ensure that critical evidence is not lost or destroyed.
 An attorney handling truck accident cases should take the following initial steps to help make sure the injured client is treated fairly and that all the important evidence is available to support the claim:

 A well-prepared attorney will become familiar with the Federal Motor Carrier Safety Regulations.
 Paying particular attention to these sections: